-The trustee sale is the process whereby a foreclosed property is sold to pay off a loan in default.
+The trustee's sale is the process whereby a foreclosed property is sold at auction in order to recover the money the borrower owes the lender.
+The trustee's sale is set and ran by the trustee, a neutral, third-party entity designated to manage the foreclosure process.
+California laws tightly regulate how the trustee is to conduct the trustee's sale, and what fees a trustee can charge.
+The proceeds from the trustee's sale are used to cover the amount the borrower owed to the lender.
+Sometimes there are excess funds after the sale.
 Excess funds are any proceeds from the sale that exceed the amount owed on the defaulted loan, and these funds are distributed according to a specific process.
 According to existing law, the trustee must first deduct any expenses associated with the sale, including trustee fees and costs incurred during the foreclosure process.
 The trustee must then also pay off the outstanding debt owed to the lender.
 Once these expenses are paid, any remaining funds are distributed to the parties with an interest in the property, according to their lien priority.
 Finally, if anything is left over, the original borrower is entitled to those funds.

 Notice of the sale, the name of the borrower, and the amount due is published in a newspaper at least 20 days prior to the sale so that all interested parties have an opportunity to claim their share of any excess proceeds.
 While this public notice increases transparency, it also provides highly accessible information about homeowners who are in dire financial circumstances.
 "Surplus chasers" are individuals who use this information to target borrowers in foreclosure, promising to help them recover the surplus proceeds the borrower is already entitled to receive.
-The author asserts that such surplus chasers often charge large amounts for this, including upwards of 40 percent of the surplus funds owed the borrower.
+The author asserts that such surplus chasers often charged large amounts for this, including upwards of 40 percent of the surplus funds owed to the borrower.

-3. How AB 1043 addresses unscrupulous foreclosure consultants
+3. How AB 295 addresses unscrupulous foreclosure consultants